 What you'll need

 Start by taking a picture on your mobile device, or use a photo from your gallery or camera roll, or access images from Adobe Creative Cloud, Adobe Stock, or Market.
-Then use intuitive controls in Capture CC to transform the picture into production-ready assets that you can use in Creative Cloud and mobile apps.
+Then use intuitive controls in Capture to transform the picture into production-ready assets that you can use in Creative Cloud and mobile apps.

-Note: We’re using Capture CC on an iPhone X. Some features and the user interface may vary between iPad, iPad Pro, iPhone, and Android devices.
+Note: We’re using Capture on an iPhone X. Some features and the user interface may vary between iPad, iPad Pro, iPhone, and Android devices.